Tomas2D/uvnc-repeater/README.md

   // Log levels: "info", "debug", "fatal", "warn", "trace", "error", "warn", "silent".
   logLevel: "debug",

-  // Timeout in seconds (in case of inactivity) for all connections.
+  // Timeout in seconds (in case of inactivity) for all connections.`
   socketTimeout: 60 * 5,

+  // Keep-Alive interval in seconds
+  keepAlive: 30,

+  // Keep-Alive maximal retries before connection is closed
+  keepAliveRetries: 1,

   // Time in seconds for a graceful shutdown (close() method or on SIGTERM/SIGINT signal).
   // pass Infinity (Number.POSITIVE_INFINITY) to disable such a feature